run-x/opta-docs/content/en/docs/Reference/service_modules.md

       docdb: []
       bucket:
         - write
-  - name: database # This is an instance of the aws-rds module type called database
+  - name: rds # This is an instance of the aws-rds module type called database
-    type: aws-rds
+    type: aws-postgres
   - name: redis # This is an instance of the aws-redis module type called redis
     type: aws-redis
   - name: docdb